AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

   * Channel or context-specific variations
   * Experiences that make sense to group (for example a campaign with different experiences across channels)
 * When you use Omnichannel Commerce.
-  * Sharing commerce-related content on [social media](/help/sites-developing/experience-fragments.md#social-variations) channels at scale
+  * Sharing commerce-related content on social media channels at scale <!--Sharing commerce-related content on [social media](/help/sites-developing/experience-fragments.md#social-variations) channels at scale-->
   * Making touchpoints transactional

 ## Creating an Experience Fragment {#creating-an-experience-fragment}